-I did this test alone because my kids were at school but I wish I would have waited because it would have been a good learning experience for them.
-I especially think my son would have liked it because he is always testing pH levels in his aquariums.
-Next time, I’ll wait because it is always good to include children in learning experiences, especially life experiences that they’ll be able to look back on when they are an adult – like cooking, cleaning, chores, woodworking, and basic mainenance.
+I did this test alone because my kids were at school, but I wish I had waited because it would have been a good learning experience for them.
+I especially think my son would have liked it because he always tests pH levels in his aquariums.
+Next time, I’ll wait because it is always good to include children in learning experiences, especially life experiences that they’ll be able to look back on when they are an adult – like cooking, cleaning, chores, woodworking, and basic maintenance.
 It is never too early to teach children life lessons.

-There are a couple tests that you need to use an included vial with unique test strips.
+There are a couple of tests that you need to use, including a vial with unique test strips.
 These tests are also very simple to do.
-For this, you can test for bacteria including coliform and E. Coli, as well as pesticides, and lead.
+For this, you can test for bacteria, including coliform and E. Coli, as well as pesticides and lead.

-I’m actually pleased overall with the results from my water tests.
-The levels are pretty low or nonexistent of the majority of contaminates.
+I’m actually pleased overall with the results of my water tests.
+The levels are pretty low or nonexistent for the majority of contaminants.
 However, I’m glad I did the test because the first step in finding a solution is to know what the problems are.
 Being oblivious to whether the water is safe or unhealthy is not a responsible choice.
 We do have a high level of total dissolved solids in our water, which I already knew about.
 I use a water filter for all the water we drink.
-Adding a good filter to your tap is one of the most effective way to remove contaminates like lead.
+Adding a good filter to your tap is one of the most effective ways to remove contaminants like lead.
 If you find copper, it is good to run the water for 30-60 seconds before using it if it hasn’t been running for 6 or more hours.
 If you find significant contaminates, contact your local water company or certified water treatment company to get a system in place.

-Even after testing your water initially, it is always a good idea to test again whenever you notice a change in taste, color, odor, staining of fixture s or clothes, or a sign of a health problem that could be triggered by contaminated water like gastrointestinal illnesses.
-You can also test after a heavy rain, flooding, if your well cap breaks or a new contamination source enters the picture if you have a well.
+Even after testing your water initially, it is always a good idea to test again whenever you notice a change in taste, color, odor, staining of fixtures or clothes, or a sign of a health problem that could be triggered by contaminated water, like gastrointestinal illnesses.
+You can also test after heavy rain or flooding, if your well cap breaks or a new contamination source enters the picture if you have a well.

-You can purchase your own Safe Home DIY kit at your local hardware stores including Menards and on Amazon.com.
-If you have concerns on results from your test, you can also purchase a pro kit that can be mailed to the EnviroTestKits lab for even more accurate and detailed lab results.
+You can purchase your own Safe Home DIY kit at your local hardware stores, including Menards, and on Amazon.com.
+If you have concerns about the results from your test, you can also purchase a pro kit that can be mailed to the EnviroTestKits lab for even more accurate and detailed lab results.

 Testing your water could be the first step toward better health for you and your family.
-45% of us aren’t drinking enough water and 63% of us unsure if our water is safe.
+45% of us aren’t drinking enough water, and 63% of us are unsure if our water is safe.
 Finding out if your water is safe is the responsible thing to do.
 Then, increase your water intake.
-The general rule of thumb is to drink 8 cups or water a day while the Mayo Clinic recommends men drink 13 cups and women 9 cups.
-Drinking enough clean water can improve your health with digestion, circulation, weight management, healthy looking skin, energized muscles, kidney health, healthy bowel function, and more.
+The general rule of thumb is to drink 8 cups of water daily, while the Mayo Clinic recommends men drink 13 cups and women 9 cups.
+Drinking enough clean water can improve your health with digestion, circulation, weight management, healthy-looking skin, energized muscles, kidney health, healthy bowel function, and more.